esphome/esphome-docs/components/sensor/tuya.rst

     :description: Instructions for setting up a Tuya device sensor.
     :image: upload.svg

-The ``tuya`` sensor platform creates a sensor from a tuya serial component and requires :doc:`/components/tuya` to be configured.
+The ``tuya`` sensor platform creates a sensor from a tuya component and requires :doc:`/components/tuya` to be configured.

 .. code-block:: text